- 2016: PhD in Philosophy, University of Southern California [Dissertation Chair: Gary Watson]

 My teaching interests include: Philosophy of Law, Ethics, and Philosophy of Action.

-I have taught Critical Thinking, Logic, and Epistemology among others and I'm interested in teaching a postgraduate course on philosophy of action (and its interaction with ethics, rationality, epistemology, law, and philosophy of mind).
+I am also interested in teaching a postgraduate course on philosophy of action (and its interaction with ethics, rationality, epistemology, law, and philosophy of mind).

-I have research interests in value theory, broadly construed: ethics, rationality, philosophy of action, epistemology, and philosophy of law.
+My main research interest in value theory, broadly construed: ethics, rationality, philosophy of action, epistemology, and philosophy of law.
 I would be willing to supervise PhD research in any of… read more

 ANESS WEBSTER, JONATHAN MCKEOWN-GREEN and GLEN PETTIGROVE, 2015.
 Conjuring Ethics from Words Noûs.
 49(1), 71-93